 My wife Jenny and I are missionaries wherever we are.
 Right now that means Cartersville, Georgia.
 I’m investing relationally into middle school and high school students like crazy.
 Some have introduced me to their friends as their youth pastor despite never stepping foot into a church building.

 And when we travel, we’re still the same kind of missionary.
 We frequently go to Orphanage Emmanuel in Honduras and it frequently incredible.
 You can pretty much expect that we are either about to go again and/or just got back.
 Thank you to all the team members who get us there.
 Click here for the 2013 video, the 2012 video, here’s a post about how I give the kiddos what they need, and this one is by Jenny.
 We’d love to get together with you sometime to tell you all about it.
 Seriously.
 Even if you’re only a little curious.
 Let’s make that happen.

 In fact, the trips to the Orphanage touched our hearts in such a huge way that we are making some drastic changes to our lives in order to return more often.

 Jenny is using most of her 2015 vacation AND sick time from work.
-I am launching my own consulting business so I can be more flexible with my time and spend longer periods in Honduras.
+I am launching my own woodworking business so I can be more flexible with my time and spend longer periods in Honduras.
 Yes, longer than Jenny.
 Our marriage is great though, thanks for the concern :)